-29. If we let $\underline{W} = W(0) - VaR(\alpha)$ , this value corresponds to expected shortfall.
+29 If we let $\underline{W} = W(0) - VaR(\alpha)$, this value corresponds to expected shortfall.
 However, since $VaR(\alpha)$ changes according to the investor's trading strategy, the optimization problem becomes intractable if we use original expected shortfall as a side constraint.
-Thus, we set this threshold at a constant $\underline{W}$ .
+Thus, we set this threshold at a constant \underline{W} .

-30. In Equation (18), $1_A$ is the indicator function that takes value 1 if A is satisfied and takes value 0 otherwise.
+30 In Equation (18), 1_A is the indicator function that takes value 1 if A is satisfied and take value 0 otherwise.

-Figure 13 illustrates the solution of this optimization problem.
-The investor optimally chooses to decrease the loss beyond the threshold to limit the expected shortfall.
-However, with the budget constraint, the final wealth in the better states decreases to compensate for the decrease in the loss beyond the threshold.
-Therefore, risk management with limited expected loss, a variant of expected shortfall, prevents investors from taking perverse positions that would result in a larger loss beyond the VaR level.
+However, with the budget constraint, the final wealth in the better states decreases in order to compensate for the decrease in the loss beyond the threshold.
+Therefore, risk management with expected shortfall prevents investors from taking perverse positions that would result in a larger loss beyond the VaR level.

-The result of this subsection implies that the tail risk can bring serious problems when investors trade assets dynamically, since they can manipulate the final payoffs of their portfolios through dynamic trading.
-Furthermore, this shows that the result in Subsection IV.A of a static option trading strategy generally applies to broad types of European option instruments, because the payoff of any European-type option can be replicated by dynamic trading strategies.
+The result of this section implies that the tail risk can bring serious problems when investors trade assets dynamically since they can manipulate the final payoffs of their portfolios through dynamic trading.
+Furthermore, this also shows that the result in Section A of a static option trading strategy generally applies to broad types of European option instruments because the payoff of any European-type option can be replicated by dynamic trading strategies.

-D. Manipulation of the Tail of Distribution
+D. Manipulation of the tail of distribution

-The illustrations in the previous subsections imply that, if investors can invest in assets whose loss is infrequent but large (such as far-out-of-the-money options or concentrated credit), the problem of tail risk can be serious.
-Furthermore, investors can manipulate the profit-loss distribution using those assets, so that the side becomes thin and the tail becomes fat (Figure 14).
+The illustrations in the previous sections imply that, if investors can invest in assets whose loss is infrequent but large (such as far out-of-the-money options or concentrated credit), the problem of tail risk can be serious.
+Furthermore, investors can manipulate the profit-loss distribution using those assets, so that the side becomes thin and the tail becomes fat (see Figure 14).
 This manipulation of the profit-loss distributions enables investors to decrease VaR without decreasing their investment in risky assets.